History of Magdalene College Cambridge on www.gedmartin.net

 https://www.gedmartin.net/martinalia-mainmenu-3/196-magdalene-college-cambridge-and-the-first-world-war

-Magdalene College Cambridge Notes: the origins of the Lutyens Building tells the story of the first building in Benson Court, occupied in 1932, designed by Sir Edwin Lutyens, and planned as the first stage of an imposing 3-sided courtyard open to the Cam.
+Magdalene College Cambridge Notes: the origins of the Lutyens Building tells the story of the first building in Benson Court, occupied in 1932, designed by Sir Edwin Lutyens, and planned as the initial stage of an imposing 3-sided courtyard open to the Cam.
 It is generally accepted that Magdalene was fortunate in failing to raise enough money to complete the project.
 This essay suggests that the lavishly-conceived scheme was intended to entrench the College as an institution dominated by young men from rich backgrounds.
 Hence the real objection to it was not so much aesthetic as social and political.
 The text is illustrated with pictures from the 1928 Appeal document giving an artist's impression of the buildings when completed.

 https://www.gedmartin.net/martinalia-mainmenu-3/341-magdalene-cambridge-lutyens-building